 Should your project be related to a peer-reviewed and approved research project (DFG, BMBF, EU or alike), please add to your project description the corresponding note of approval in order to reduce the effort for the scientific assessment.

 We ask you to provide your project description in English.
 As an exception, we are ready to accept project descriptions in German under the condition that you provide an English version in case this is requested by the reviewers.

 - Next, fill out the JARDS online form providing your resource requirements necessary for the technical assessment.
 In many cases it is just the sheer compute capacity that is the limiting factor.
 The form asks for information not only about the resource requirements in CPU-hours, but also about the parallel processing, the memory, storage and software requirements, and others of that kind.

 The amount of disk space which is provided by default is150 GB, 250 GB, and 1 TB on the HOME, WORK, and HPC_WORK file systems respectively.

 Furthermore, you are prompted to classify your field of research according to the DFG’s subject classification system of the years 2016-2019.
 For continuity reasons we still adhere to the older list of scientific subjects.

 We depend on your information in order to provide an optimal environment concerning hard- and software for your immediate work.
-We also need to have a good knowledge of your needs in order to be able to shape the future of the RWTH compute cluster.
+We also need to have a good knowledge of your needs in order to be able to shape the future of the RWTH High Performance Computing.

 - JARDS generates a PDF file which will be sent to you by email once you finalize the online submission.